Tejas Hunting Retriever Club

 Dale Wilson – Treasurer

 As club officers we are dedicated to helping each other grow as dog trainers and handlers.
-We are proud and honored to serve as your 2011 Club Officers.
+We are proud and honored to serve Tejas HRC Club.

 Other Committees